Wagner Group–Russian Ministry of Defence conflict: Prigozhin intensifies rhetoric

 At the end of April, Prigozhin began stating that he was ready to withdraw his forces from Bakhmut.
 In May 2023, he said, "we have been put on an artificial shortage of ammunition that is in storage.
 We were receiving no more than 30% of our needs.
 So our losses were much higher than they should have been, but we were getting ahead.
 A month ago they stopped giving us ammunition, and we're getting no more than 10%".

-On 5 May, Prigozhin published a video in which he expressed significant anger: "Now listen to me, bitches, these are somebody's fathers and somebody's sons.
-And those scum who don't give ammunition, bitch, will eat their guts in hell.
-We have a 70% ammunition shortage.
-Shoigu, Gerasimov, where the fuck is the ammunition?
-Look at them, bitches".
+On 5 May, Prigozhin published a video in which he expressed significant anger while standing in front of bodies of Wagner fighters killed in Bakhmut: "Now listen to me, you fucking bitches, these are somebody's fucking fathers and somebody's sons.
+And those scum who don't give us ammunition, bitch, will eat their guts in hell.
+We have an ammunition shortage - 70%!
+Shoigu!
+Gerasimov!
+Where the fuck is the ammunition?!
+Fucking look at them, bitches!"
 Prigozhin said to the Russian military commanders: "you sit in expensive clubs, your children enjoy life, you make videos on YouTube.
 You think that you are the masters of this life, and that you have the right to dispose of their lives".
 In the same video, he stated that on 10 May he would withdraw his forces from Bakhmut to the rear camps to "lick their wounds", since "in the absence of ammunition they are doomed to senseless death".
 Prigozhin addressed Gerasimov and Shoigu personally and said, "you will be responsible for tens of thousands of deaths (...)
 And I will achieve it!"

-On 6 May, Prigozhin in his next address revealed for the first time publicly that he was banned from recruiting from among inmates, although information about this appeared as early as February 2023.
+On 6 May, Prigozhin, in his next address, revealed for the first time publicly that he was banned from recruiting from among inmates, although information about this appeared as early as February 2023.
 According to the head of Wagner, the Russian military command took such a step "to compensate for their failures, because of envy".
 According to Prigozhin, the Russian military department also stopped issuing awards to dead fighters of his PMCs and did not allow Wagner to use special communications and transport aircraft.